Auburn vs. Houston Birmingham Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Houston Stats and Trends

-- In Houston's 13 games this season, it has seven wins against the spread.
+- Houston has played 13 games, with seven wins against the spread.

-- The Cougars have covered the spread once this season when underdogs by 2.5 points or more (in two chances).
+- The Cougars have been underdogs by 2.5 points or more two times this season and covered the spread once.

-- Houston's games this year have hit the over on eight of 13 set point totals (61.5%).
+- Houston's games this year have gone over the total in eight out of 13 opportunities (61.5%).

-- Houston is 7-4 against the spread and 11-0 overall when the team notches more than 22.2 points.
+- Houston is 7-4 against the spread and 11-0 overall when the team puts up more than 22.2 points.

 - The Cougars have turned the ball over 12 times this season, two more turnovers than the Tigers have forced (10).